Minecraft-Essentials/minecraft-essentials/contributing.md

 ### Testing/Benchmarks/Running

-In `lib.rs` there is built in tests for testing the library using the `cargo test`.
+Thoughout this repo there is built in tests for testing the library using the `cargo test`.

-If you want to just try out things you can play around with stuff in `main.rs` then to run it just do a simple `cargo run` to run the main.rs for playaround stuff and testing.
+If you want to just try out things you can just do a simple `cargo run` to run the cli for playaround stuff and testing.

-To benchmark you must write a test in `lib.rs` based on [cargo-bench](https://doc.rust-lang.org/cargo/commands/cargo-bench.html) and it will tell you in seconds how long your change takes.
+To benchmark you must write a test in thought the work you are doing based on [cargo-bench](https://doc.rust-lang.org/cargo/commands/cargo-bench.html) and it will tell you in seconds how long your change takes.